 12 When you searched for the model, a message "Successful" will appear.
 Now the transfer is successful!

 Go to step 15.

-When you did NOT search for the model, the following screen appears.

-Push any key (except for arrow buttons and ENTER) to see if the component responds.
+When you did NOT search for the model, push any key (except for arrow buttons and ENTER) to see if the component responds.

-- When category other than TV have been selected, the content is different. - Asterisks in [/] mean the order of the candidate code and the total number of the codes for the brand. - 13 If you can control component, press RECEIVER, use ▲/▼ to select "Works", and then press ENTER.
+- The numbers in [/] mean the order of the candidate code and the total number of codes for the brand. - 13 If you can control component, press RECEIVER, use ▲/▼ to select "Works", and then press ENTER.